-For pilgrims on the Shikoku 88 this is the end of the road.
-But that doesn’t mean you should stop exploring - Kagawa's array of attractions won’t let you anyway.
+For pilgrims on the Shikoku 88, this is the end of the road.
+But that doesn’t mean you should stop exploring.
+Kagawa's array of attractions won’t let you anyway.

-South of Zentsu-ji is the mountain village of Kotohira and Kompira-san, one of Shikoku’s most famous sights.
-A sweaty number of stairs lead to the shrine, dedicated to the God of Seafarers, and some breathtaking views of the ocean.
+South of Zentsu-ji is the mountain village of Kotohira and Konpira-san, one of Shikoku’s most famous sights.
+A sweaty number of stairs leads to the shrine.
+Dedicated to the God of Seafarers, Konpira-san offers breathtaking views of the ocean.